 - Current Extent—The current extent in the map display.
 If you have a definition query defined for any of the feature classes you are using with the check, it is applied to the feature class.

 - Definition Query—The extent defined by layer definition queries for each feature class.
 If you have a definition query defined for any of the feature classes you are using with the check, it is applied to the feature class.

 - Full Database—The entire feature class.

 - Changed Features Only—If you are validating data in a versioned geodatabase, you can also choose to run a check only on features that have been edited.
 It's enabled when the production workspace references an enterprise geodatabase.
 This setting limits validation to those features that have changed from the parent to child version and only applies to a check's primary feature class (Feature Class 1).
 All features in secondary data resources (Feature Class 2+) are used in the validation.

 All the checks are validated against the extent you have chosen.
 All checks with corresponding data loaded in the table of contents are enabled, and those that do not have the appropriate data loaded in the table of contents are disabled.

 - Click Run.

-The checks included with the batch job are run against the extent you have chosen.
+The default checks and the checks included with the batch job are run against the extent you have chosen.
 When the batch job has finished running, a message appears notifying you of the number of records that have been written to the Reviewer table.

 - If necessary, click the Reviewer Table button to open the Reviewer Table window and review the batch job results.